 Do not inject if precipitation occurs.
 Inject slowly by the intravenous route.
 High concentrations should be diluted using normal saline injection when given intravenously.

 Consult your doctor or health care professional before taking vitamin B complex injection.

 Administration and Dosage

-Refer to your doctor or pharmacist for guidelines on dosage.
-Do not exceed the recommended dosage.
-Usual dose for adults is: usually 0.25 to 2mL by intramuscular or slow intravenous injection, depending on gender, age, height and physical condition.
+Refer to your doctor or pharmacist for guidelines on vitamin b complex injection dosage.
+Do not exceed the recommended vitamin b complex injection dosage.
+Usual vitamin b complex injection dosage for adults is: usually 0.25 to 2mL by intramuscular or slow intravenous injection, depending on gender, age, height and physical condition.
 High concentrations given intravenously may be diluted using parenteral infusion solutions.

 Some medication may interact with vitamin B complex.
 Before using this product, tell your doctor or pharmacist of all prescription and nonprescription/herbal products you may use, especially of: altretamine, cisplatin, certain antibiotics (e.g., chloramphenicol), certain anti-seizure drugs (e.g., phenytoin), levodopa, other vitamin/nutritional supplements.

 Consult with your doctor about any medications you are taking, before your treatment with vitamin B complex injection.

 Symptoms of overdose include thirst, flushing of the skin, abdominal pain, dizziness, redness of the skin, excessive urination and diarrhea.
 These symptoms have to be reported to the medical health professional.
 Seek medical help urgently.

 Mild transient diarrhea, polycythemia vera, peripheral vascular thrombosis, itching transitory exanthema, feeling of swelling of entire body, anaphylactic shock and death.
 Use should be discontinued upon observance of any adverse reaction.
 Pain upon intramuscular injection may be noted.